darwinia-network/bridger/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help    Prints this message or the help of the given subcommand(s) run     Run the bridger
+    confirm    Set Confirmed block with sudo privilege help       Prints this message or the help of the given subcommand(s) run        Run the bridger
 ```

+## LICENSE

+GPL-3.0